 In the Mazinger universe, Duke and Rubina from UFO Robo Grendizer.
 They were friends and engaged through an Arranged Marriage.
 They liked each other so neither of them minded.
 However, her father launched a conquest campaign against Duke's planet, killing thousands of its inhabitants and accidentally turning it into a radioactive wasteland.
 Then their relationship became a Star-Crossed Lovers romance ended up tragically.

-Ataru Moroboshi and Shinobu Miyake, at least in the beginning.
-Early chapters of the manga had Shinobu to like Ataru but just unable to get past his perversion and him being a Weirdness Magnet to become his official girlfriend.
+Ataru Moroboshi and Shinobu Miyake.
+Early chapters of the manga had Shinobu like Ataru but unable to get past his perversion and him being a Weirdness Magnet to become his official girlfriend.
 Also one chapter early in the series with Ataru's future offspring that was revealed at the end to be hers.
 They were supposed to end up together, but Rumiko Takahashi's editor found that Lum was unexpectedly popular and Takahashi was forced to change the Official Couple.
-Cue Ship Sinking in almost all of Takahashi's other works.

 Rupa and Carla.
 Carla has loved Rupa ever since they were children, but he rejected her because he was engaged to Lum and Carla changed from a childhood friend to a violent assailant.
 At the end, Rupa admits to Carla that he loves her and asks her to marry him.

-Merle, the Cat Girl, in Vision of Escaflowne has known Van all their lives, she is a friend of his since early childhood, and makes no secret of the fact she's got a crush on him (the main reason she's so hostile towards Hitomi, in the beginning, is because she's afraid she'll try and steal Van from her).
+Vision of Escaflowne: Merle the Cat Girl has known Van all their lives, she is a friend of his since early childhood, and makes no secret of the fact she's got a crush on him (the main reason she's so hostile towards Hitomi in the beginning, is because she's afraid she'll steal Van from her).
 Van, meanwhile, seems to do his best to ignore her feelings and ends up falling in love with Hitomi.
 Merle ends up pulling an I Want My Beloved to Be Happy and chooses to withdraw and leave Van and Hitomi to work things out, though she does give Hitomi a little "talk" about how Hitomi's inability to make up her mind over the Love Triangle.

 In The World God Only Knows, Keima's friend Tenri has been in love with him since she was 7.
 However, he refuses to acknowledge her as his childhood friend because she doesn't fit the archetype he's familar with.

 Bamse has the example of former villain Vargen and his childhood crush Virginia, they meet up years later, but by then she is already married.